a-n-jelly/howtoplay/README.md

 These are ideas on the backlog, not a committed roadmap:

+**🛳️ Onboarding flow** — a proper first-time user experience so new users can get started without guesswork
 - **👥 Shared table sessions** — one person opens the game, the whole table can ask questions from their own device without everyone crowding one screen
 - **🎙️ Voice input** — hands-free rules Q&A for when your hands are full of